dhruvKS7/FlowerTextToImage/README.md

 ## Setting Up Generation

 1. **Create captions**
-    - Update `flower_captions.txt` to include descriptions of the flowers you want to generate images for.
+    - Update `code/flower_captions.txt` to include descriptions of the flowers you want to generate images for.
     - Each line in the text file should contain its own isolated description of a flower.

 2. **Run `code/Generation.ipynb`**